 - Rotate your hips clockwise and anti-clockwise while sitting on the ball.

 - Remain in a kneeling position, and then lean over the ball (resting child’s pose).
 Now rock your hips front to back.
 It helps you relax.

-You can also try pelvic floor exercises using the birthing ball.
-It is much easier, and you will be working on the lower tummy muscles.
+You can also try pelvic floor exercises while using the birthing ball.
+You may find it much easier, and you will be working on the lower tummy muscles.

 For changing the baby’s position in late pregnancy: